Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### How to browse session messages across all sessions

 You can use a regular [ServiceBusReceiver][ServiceBusReceiver] to peek across all sessions.
-To peek for a specific session you can use the [ServiceBusSessionReceiver][ServiceBusSessionReceiver], but you would need to obtain a session lock.
+To peek for a specific session you can use the [ServiceBusSessionReceiver][ServiceBusSessionReceiver], but you will need to obtain a session lock.

 ## Troubleshoot processor issues